sombriks/sample-spring-multiple-databases/README.md

   - DataSource
   - LocalContainerEntityManagerFactoryBean
   - PlatformTransactionManager
-- starting from java 11, add '--add-modules java.sql' in compiler options
+- starting from java 11, add `--add-modules java.sql` in compiler options
 - one of those configurations MUST annotate beans as @Primary

 ## Research sources